-- There is a very active student representative council (SRC) in the school - Each year 2 to 7 class has four reps that are elected and inducted at the beginning of the year - two attend for each semester - The SRC is managed by an executive of eight senior students elected by their peers - An executive member is assigned to each Reception and year 1 class to share and liaise - Functions and activities are organised by the SRC - Classes have input into structures through class meetings and the involvement of students at the meetings - Student involvement in school committees is encouraged and the students also liaise with Mitcham City Council on matters of local significance - The SRC undertakes fund raising in the form of discos, casual days and Enterprise Day - A significant amount of this money is donated to charities nominated by students and the remainder is allocated to school goals selected by students
+- There is a very active student representative council (SRC) in the school. - Each year 2 to 7 class has four reps that are elected and inducted at the beginning of the year two attend for each semester. - The SRC is managed by an executive of eight senior students elected by their peers. - Functions and activities are organised by the SRC. - Classes have input into structures through class meetings and the involvement of students at the meetings. - Student involvement in school committees is encouraged and the students also liaise with Mitcham City Council on matters of local significance. - The SRC undertakes fund raising in the form of discos, casual days and Enterprise Day. - A significant amount of this money is donated to charities nominated by students and the remainder is allocated to school goals selected by students.